 - Ask for a meeting with your manager to discuss the reasons you didn’t land the promotion.
 Let them know that you’re interested in moving up, and ask for advice for how to do that.

-- Be graceful to the person who did earn the promotion.
-In the long run, supporting others' success will build your professional reputation internally.
+- Be grateful to the person who did earn the promotion.
+In the long run, supporting others’ success will build your professional reputation internally.

 Looking for a better job?

 PrideStaff can support your confidential job search for a position that offers greater opportunity, responsibility and compensation.
 Contact the PrideStaff office in your area to find out more about great local job opportunities.